 Commenters expressed concerns around program design with respect to the applicability of the current transit-oriented development framework for small cities and rural incorporated communities.
-Commenters requested that infill development be prioritized for underutilized land in these existing communities and that communities be connected through creative transit alternatives like community-driven ride share programs.
-Commenters expressed concerns that the way the Affordable Housing and Sustainable Communities (AHSC) program in particular allocates funds lends itself to a built-in scoring preference toward cities with already high-quality transit systems benefit most from certain elements of the program.
-Commenters requested that CARB and implementing agencies ensure that rural, disadvantaged, and unincorporated communities are not disadvantaged in their request for AHSC funding due to a lack of high-quality transit systems already in place.
+Commenters requested that infill development be prioritized for underutilized land in these existing communities and that communities are connected through creative transit alternatives like community-driven ride share programs.
+Commenters expressed concerns that the way AHSC program in particular allocates funds lends itself to a built-in scoring preference toward cities with already high-quality transit systems benefit most from certain elements of the program.
+Commenters requested that CARB and implementing agencies ensure that rural, disadvantaged and unincorporated communities are not disadvantaged in their request for AHSC funding due to a lack of high-quality transit systems already in place.
 Commenters also requested that, beyond providing access to affordable rental units, the AHSC program should include in its goals increasing access to affordable home ownership.

 Response: This comment is focused on specific program design elements and is therefore outside of the scope of the Plan to address.
-However, the Administration has shared this comment with SGC, which administers AHSC.
+However, the Administration has shared this comment with SGC.